-Guise, Redskins hold on to beat Panthers 29-21
+Guice, Peterson run over Panthers, Redskins win 29-21

 Allen broke the string when he scrambled for a 17-yard touchdown with 1:51 left to cut the lead to 29-21.

-The Panthers, with most of their fans having exited the stadium, then perfectly executed an onside kick with Jermaine Carter recovering at the Carolina 48, giving Allen one more chance.

-He moved the Panthers to the 1-yard line, but Washington stopped Carolina on four straight downs with Chris Odum sacking Allen after a 23-yard loss and Nate Orchard recovering the loose ball.
+Then, after most of the Carolina fans had left the stadium, the Panthers executed a perfect onside kick with Jermaine Carter recovering near midfield to give Allen one more chance.
+The second-year QB moved the Panthers to the 1-yard line, but Washington stopped Carolina on four straight downs with Chris Odum sacking Allen after a 23-yard loss and Nate Orchard recovering the loose ball giving the Redskins their first win here since 1998.

 Both Odum and Orchard were signed to the active roster earlier this week.